 8. Enhance privacy around the front door

-Use frosted film if you want some privacy or to highlight your house number.
+Use frosted film – or well-placed furniture and furnishings – if you want some privacy or to highlight your house number.
 There is a fantastic range of patterns and options available, so take the opportunity to introduce wonderful designs and even colors to your door.

 9. Keep the front door the focus by hiding clutter